Music of Fiji: Dholak music

 Notable Dholak player Sashi Roy is one of the leading exponents of Dholak playing who was born in Nadi, Fiji.
 He has incorporated a new technique of playing the "dholak tarang" style- playing multiple dholaks tuned in different notes in unison and is one of the most recognized soloists in this art form.
 He is currently residing in Edmonton, Canada.In contemporary times, Shailendra Prakash Sharma is particularly acclaimed in this artform.
 He has performed with a range of artists (local and from Bollywood) during concerts, and also played in a number of locally produced albums especially in fiji bhajan and fiji kirtan.

 Popular music

 In the 1980s, Fijian performers like Laisa Vulakoro and Lagani Rabukawaqa became pan-Pacific stars.
 Vulakoro is especially well known for her part in creating "vude", a popular style that combines disco, country and island music (especially the meke rhythm), rock and roll and jazz (for which the islands are rightly famous).

-Other modern performers include the bands Nuku Katudrau, Karuna Gopalan, Rosiloa (Black Rose), Danny Costello, Michelle Rounds, Seru Serevi The Freelancers.
+Other modern performers include the bands Nuku Katudrau, Karuna Gopalan, Rosiloa (formerly known as Black Rose), George "Fiji" Veikoso, Danny Costello, Michelle Rounds, Seru Serevi and The Freelancers.

 Reggae is also a popular music genre in Fiji, as is jazz.